willviles/ember-useragent/README.md

 ### Manual Usage

-There aren't many use cases for using it manually, but Ember UserAgent shims UAParser.js into your application.
+Ember UserAgent shims UAParser.js into your application.
 You can import it like any other module:

 ```js
 import UAParser from 'ua-parser-js';